 Local ordinances can vary from the state code, so it is important to always check with your local government (township, city or county) to determine the requirements in your area – MPCA local unit of government contacts.

 The University of Minnesota has excellent resources for homeowner questions relating to SSTS.
 We refer you to your local unit of government or to the University of Minnesota Onsite Sewage Treatment Program, 1-800-322-8642 for homeowner information on septic systems.

-The SSTS staff page contains information on MPCA SSTS staff, their contact information, and areas of responsibility.
+The SSTS staff page includes contact information and areas of responsibility.

 There are numerous onsite wastewater treatment systems available; site and soil conditions typically dictate the type of acceptable soil treatment system.
 Soil treatment systems include trenches, beds, at grades, and mounds.
 There are also advanced treatment products available; go to the product registration page for information – SSTS registered products.

 Experience with septic system design and installation over the years has underscored the importance of carefully evaluating soil conditions and proximity to groundwater when choosing a treatment system that will work effectively over a long time.
 This is important to not only protect human health and the environment but also the significant investment homeowners make in their septic systems.
 When conditions call for installation of a mound system, homeowners can rest assured this technology works well, as proven by countless installations across the country over many years, including in Minnesota.